-The age and developmental level of the children who will be attending the field trip should be taken into consideration.
-Many trips that would be educational for older children are simply too overwhelming for younger children (i.e. trips that require long bus rides of over forty minutes or require children to be out of the center for the entire day) or that may not be safe for younger children (i.e. trips where careful supervision is difficult).
-Particular needs of children in the group must also be considered when choosing and planning a trip.
+At all times, the age and developmental level of the children who will be attending the field trip should be taken into consideration.
+Many trips that would be educational for older children are simply too overwhelming for younger children (i.e. trips that require long bus rides or require children to be out of the center for the entire day) or that may not be safe for younger children (i.e. a trip to a water park).
+The special needs of all the children should also be considered when choosing and planning a trip.
 The trip should be appropriate for all children in the class.
 Special arrangements that can be made to ensure that all children are included should be researched and planned ahead of time.

 Field Trip Preparations:

 In addition to preparing for the learning experience, the teacher should prepare the children for each trip by reviewing and rehearsing safety precautions, the buddy system, positive behavioral expectations, and emergency procedures.
 Other adult staff and chaperones should also be prepared.
 Review responsibilities and rules with all adults.
 The teacher should assess and determine if children and other adults are adequately prepared to take field trips.
 Readiness on the part of all responsible adults is critical to the safety of the children.

 The teacher should explain the planned field trip to parents and receive permission slips for each child for each trip.
-The teacher must have children and parents’ names, telephone numbers and school/emergency telephone numbers with them at all times.
+The teacher must have children and parents names, phone numbers and emergency numbers with them at all times.
 An accurate list of children in attendance on the day of the trip must be supplied.
 A copy should be also left at the school/center.
 The teacher should decide how children will be grouped with adults.
 The adult chaperones must have lists of the children in their care with the telephone number of the school/center.

 A place for regrouping and checkpoints should be identified at each trip site.
 Supervision of all children at all times is of course essential.
 A designated staff person for each group should have the responsibility of carrying a first aid kit, money and needed supplies.
 A school nurse in attendance, required medications, allergy concerns, and nutritional needs must all be considered.
 Safe and healthy foods should be provided that follow the food service guidelines.
-Staff should be aware of any steps necessary for safe handling of food.
+Staff should be aware of any steps necessary for safe-handling of the food.
 Whenever possible, adults who are responsible for carrying items should not be directly responsible for a group of children.

 Attached to this memo you will find some examples of common field trips.
 Please note that this list encompasses trips that are generally considered appropriate for preschool children.
 For example, not every farm or theatre production will be an ideal site for a class trip.
 Discretion and common sense must always be used when determining if a field trip is safe and has educational value.

 Field Trip Examples